mja65/Emu68-Imager/docs/faqs.md

 ### I am experiencing errors after manually uograding from 3.1/3.2 to a later version

-It's possible the Startup-Sequence was overwritten by your uodate.
+It's possible the Startup-Sequence was overwritten by your update.
 Check for if the install process has saved a previous version as part of the upgrade process and copy the sections marked as "modified by Powershell" into the new version of the startup-sequence.

 ### It's nice there is a GUI to start, but the running of the tool is in the Terminal.
 Why?